 Not Guilty Plea

-A PLEA OF GUILTY is considered an admission of guilt to the charge(s) that are pending against you.
+A plea of guilty is considered an admission of guilt to the charge(s) that are pending against you.
 You may offer an explanation.
 The judge may listen to the circumstances surrounding your case.
-These circumstances may or may not affect the penalty.

 Fines and Penalties